iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Sometimes it is useful to make the elements animated by the script more visible by de-emphasizing elements unaffected by the script.
 The appearance of non-animated elements can now be controlled by [EmphasizeElements.unanimatedAppearance]($frontend).

+## Querying visible elements

+The new `@beta` API [Viewport.queryVisibleFeatures]($frontend) can be used to determine the set of [Feature]($common)s - typically, elements - that are currently visible in the viewport.
+The API offers a choice between two criteria that can be used to determine visibility:

+* The feature lit up at least one pixel on the screen.
+Pixels drawn behind other, transparent pixels are not included in this criterion.
+Pixel-based queries can be constrained to a sub-region of the viewport.
+* The feature is included in at least one [Tile]($frontend) currently being displayed by the viewport.
+By this criterion, if a [ClipVector]($geometry-core) is clipping the contents of the viewport, a feature contained in a tile that intersects the clip volume is considered visible even if the feature's geometry would be completely clipped out.

 ## Presentation changes

 ### InstanceLabelOverride enhancements